 Traffic safety provides routine traffic patrol to encourage motorists and pedestrians to comply with traffic laws and ordinances.
 When necessary, citations and/or warnings for violations are issued.
 Traffic accidents are investigated and their circumstances recorded and analyzed.

 As a component of Police Services, the Crime Prevention Specialist implements proactive community-oriented police programs such as Neighborhood Watch and Business Watch.
-Child safety programs, including bicycle rodeos, Walk-to-School Day events, car seat inspections and fingerprinting are other beneficial services offered to the Aliso Viejo community.
+Child safety programs, including bicycle rodeos, Walk-to-School Day events and fingerprinting are other beneficial services offered to the Aliso Viejo community.

 The preservation of life and property is an inherent responsibility of local, state and federal governments.
 The City of Aliso Viejo’s goal is to enhance the overall capabilities of government to respond to emergencies.